axelson/scenic_asteroids/README.md

 * [ ] fix restricting users to one UserSocket
 * [ ] Convert from poncho to single application (with Boundary)?
 * [ ] Add a full-screen button on the web client
+* [ ] Splash screen add option to choose single player or multiplayer
+  * [ ] Logo will come down and then the options appear
+  * [ ] Pressing "SPC" or "s" will start single player immediately
+  * [ ] Pressing "m" will start multi player immediately

 The player javascript will record action states (not key states)
 Actions: